-8. Corporations or Organisations?
-The term 'corporate manslaughter' is a misleading because the provisions of such legislation usually seek to go beyond narrow definitions of a corporation to include, for example, government bodies and trades unions.
+- 8. Corporations or Organisations?
+The term 'corporate manslaughter' is a misleading because the provisions of such legislation usually seek to go beyond narrow definitions of a corporation.
 Australian states have used the term 'industrial manslaughter' to avoid this limitation and leave the scope of the provisions deliberately wide ranging.
 Other jurisdictions have created legislation that refers to 'organizations' so that they address not simply commercial bodies but any agencies where the neglect of health and safety legislation may lead to death or injury.
 Under such terms it would be possible to prosecute terrorist organizations for the death of a member using a broad interpretation of these group-based manslaughter Acts.
 Existing legislation differs between jurisdictions as to whether or not government agencies might also be prosecuted for health and safety violations.
-Narrow definitions based on the concept of a corporation can often exclude State bodies, such as the military, from the provisions of this legislation.

-9. Financial Penalties and Restorative Justice: Some jurisdictions have implemented corporate manslaughter laws that allow for unlimited fines.
-The precise amounts levied after any conviction are, typically, calculated in terms of a proportion of the profits earned by a commercial organization.
-However, this creates concerns for governments who want to encourage investment by international companies.
-Commercial organizations can be deterred from operating in jurisdictions that levy punitive fines for health and safety violations.
+Narrow definitions based on the concept of a corporation can often exclude State bodies from the provisions of their legislation. - 9.
+Financial Penalties and Restorative Justice: Later sections will describe the considerable controversy that exists in several different countries about the potential penalties that might be associated with any conviction for 'corporate manslaughter'.
+Some jurisdictions have implemented laws that allow for unlimited fines.
+The precise amounts are, typically, determined by the profits of a commercial organization.
+However, this creates concerns that companies may be dissuaded from investing in jurisdiction that offer punitive sanctions for health and safety violations.
 'Innocent' shareholders and employees may also be badly affected by these financial penalties.
-Fines for corporate manslaughter create further problems if Crown or government.
+Fines for corporate manslaughter create further problems if Crown or government agencies are convicted.
+In such cases, fines end up being recycled between different departments of government.
 Increasingly, there have been calls for more innovative forms of restorative justice where companies and not-for-profit organizations are required to reform their safety policy and provide resources to improve the health and safety of the wider community (Braithwaite, 2002).
 These approaches have been criticized, in turn, for lacking the 'bite' of financial penalties, especially given that a conviction for corporate homicide may avoid some of the stigma that is associated with convictions for other forms of manslaughter.

 10. Investigating Authorities?
-It is unclear which agencies might investigate potential violations of new corporate manslaughter legislation.
+It can be difficult to identify appropriate agencies that might be used to investigate potential violations of new corporate manslaughter legislation.
 Problems arise because specialist expertise is often required to enforce health and safety regulations.
-Many jurisdictions, therefore, rely on cooperation between government regulatory agencies and police agencies during investigations.
+Many jurisdictions, therefore, rely on cooperation between government regulatory agencies and police forces during investigations.
 Even with existing specialist skills, it is not clear that these agencies are well prepared to conduct the type of investigations that would be necessary to establish the aggregated 'management failures' or poor 'corporate culture' that have been advocated as key concepts within recently proposed legislation.